 All interns will be required to attend mascot appearances as both a TinCaps representative and as the mascot.

-• The TinCaps do not offer any housing.
+The TinCaps do not offer any housing.
 All interns hired will be responsible for finding their own housing in the Fort Wayne area.
-We can provide a list of apartments for interns and put all hired interns in contact for roommate situations.
+We will provide a list of apartments for interns and put all hired interns in contact for roommate situations.

-• Interns will be responsible for having reliable transportation with the requirements of pocket schedule deliveries and mascot/player appearances.
+Interns will be responsible for having reliable transportation with the requirements of pocket schedule deliveries and mascot appearances.

-• Non-game day hours will be from 9:00 AM until 5:00 PM, Monday through Friday, with the possibility of evenings or weekends for TinCaps Player or Mascot Appearances, or the promotion of the TinCaps at Community events.
+Non-game day hours will be from 9:00 AM until 5:00 PM, Monday through Friday, with the possibility of evenings or weekends for Mascot Appearances, or the promotion of the TinCaps at area community events.

-• Also, interns will assist with the Boy Scout and Girl Scout Overnight event that the TinCaps hold each year.
+Also, interns will assist with the Boy Scout and Girl Scout Overnight events that the TinCaps hold each year.

 Interns must be available to work full-time, which includes nights, weekends and some holidays during the summer.
 Exceptions for hires may be made for those students attending local colleges who are still taking classes during the Spring Semester.